Social thinking of Arthur de Gobineau: "Yellow Peril"

-In 1881, Gobineau published an article in Richard Wagner's newspaper the Bayreuther Blätter entitled "Ein Urteil über die jetzige Weltage" ("A Judgment on the Present World"), which was translated into German by Cosima Wagner.
+In 1881, Gobineau published an article in Richard Wagner's newspaper the Bayreuther Blätter entitled "Ein Urteil über die jetzige Weltlage" ("A Judgment on the Present World"), which was translated into German by Cosima Wagner.
 With a foreword by Wagner himself, Gobineau here warned the Chinese would soon overwhelm and destroy Western civilization.
 Gobineau also called his essay Ce qui se fait en Asie ("What is Happening in Asia") "the sequel and the present condition of the Essai".
 Gobineau praised racist laws meant to restrict Chinese immigration to the United States, Canada, New Zealand, Hawaii and Australia as a good first step, but warned that "European civilization" was so rotten by miscegenation that it was only a matter of time before the Chinese destroyed the West.

 In 1884, the French efforts to conquer Vietnam led to war breaking out between France and China.
 The Sino-French War led to immediate revival of interest in Gobineau's anti-Asian writings in France.
 Several French newspapers reprinted the French original of Gobineau's 1881 article in the Bayreuther Blätter warning about the imminent Chinese threat to European civilization.
 Likewise, the Franco-Chinese war led to the Essai sur l'inégalité des races humaines becoming popular in France.
 The book had been published in four volumes (each about 1,000 pages long) in 1853–55, and remained out of print for decades.
 In 1884, just after the war with China began, the second and third editions of the Essai sur l'inégalité des races humaines were published in Paris.
 This was a direct result of the war, as many French people suddenly became interested in a book that portrayed such an unflattering picture of Asians.